Key Points

 As network security technologies evolve, so do the alternatives to PEAP.
 Each alternative comes with its set of features, benefits, and potential drawbacks:

-• EAP-TTLS (Tunneled Transport Layer Security): Similar to PEAP, EAP-TTLS creates a secure tunnel for transmitting credentials.
+- EAP-TTLS (Tunneled Transport Layer Security): Similar to PEAP, EAP-TTLS creates a secure tunnel for transmitting credentials.
 However, it allows for the secure transmission of a wider range of credential types, not just those suitable for EAP methods.

-SecureW2’s Managed PKI offers a robust solution that demystifies the complexity of deploying and managing digital certificates.
-It leverages the distinct advantages of EAP-TLS, offering a streamlined path toward adopting certificate-based security.
+The SecureW2 Managed PKI offers a robust solution that demystifies the complexity of deploying and managing digital certificates.
+It leverages the distinct advantages of EAP-TLS, offering a streamlined path to adopting certificate-based security.
 For organizations inclined towards the simplicity and broad compatibility of PEAP, SecureW2 simplifies server certificate management, ensuring robust encryption without the overhead of client certificates.
 Conversely, for entities prioritizing the heightened security that EAP-TLS affords through mutual authentication, SecureW2 aids in the efficient deployment and lifecycle management of client and server certificates.

 SecureW2 also extends a RADIUS server platform adept at championing passwordless authentication.
-This platform is not just about authenticating network access requests; it’s about ensuring adherence to the latest network policies through dynamic communication with leading cloud identity providers including Entra ID (Azure AD), Google, Okta, and OneLogin.
+This platform is not just about authenticating network access requests; it’s about ensuring adherence to the latest network policies through dynamic communication with leading cloud identity providers, including Entra ID (Azure AD), Google, Okta, and OneLogin.

 SecureW2 is an invaluable asset for organizations keen on harnessing the power of PEAP through streamlined certificate-based authentication.
 Check out our pricing page to see if our certificate solutions suit your organization.